Joelnguetoum/generalizer/readme/benchmark.md

 To run the benchmark, download the folder [Benchmark Composition](../Benchmark%20Composition), and add an executable of the project.

-The subcommand to run the benchmark is "benchmark".
+The subcommand to run the benchmark is `benchmark`.
 It takes as arguments:

 - the name of the subfolder containing the interactions.
 In the downloadable folder, it is Benchmark.
 - the number of mutation  per partition